flutter/website/src/development/ui/advanced/splash-screen.md

    }
    ```

-2. Note this `Drawable`, as this is the `Drawable` that you will specify
+2. In the next step, you'll specify this `Drawable` as your application's
-   in your application's launch theme.
-Then, delete this implementation.
+    launch theme, so delete this implementation.

 3. Follow the steps below to ensure your splash screen `Drawable`
    (`R.some_splash_screen` in the example above) is properly